‘Grey’s Anatomy’: Hey Jackson, Just Kiss Maggie And Get It Over With [Opinion]

 — Greys Anatomy (@GreysABC) November 17, 2017

-In “Out of Nowhere”, Jackson and Maggie were at the edge of the cliff ready to jump but then– blood and lots of it.
+In “Out of Nowhere,” Jackson and Maggie were at the edge of the cliff ready to jump but then–blood and lots of it.
 It’s like the universe is trying to tell them something and they’re not listening.
 The chemistry is there and all it will take is for Jackson to revert back to the guy who ran into a church alone and came out with someone else’s bride.

 When the helicopter finally lands and the blood is off their faces, Jackson needs to man up, take Maggie’s face in his hands and plant one on her.
 If he can’t do it for him, then please do it for us (fans).
-While most fans are against this union, it might be just what Jackson and April need to wake up from their respective love coma’s and see they’re meant for each other.
+While most fans are against this union, it might be just what Jackson and April need to wake up from their respective love comas and see they’re meant for each other.

 [Featured Image by Christopher Polk/Getty Images for EIF]